floehden/NetAuto-Bootcamp/Topics/Cloud/AWS/readme.md

-# AWS 5-Day Course: EC2, S3, IAM, RDS, Lambda
+# AWS Course: EC2, S3, IAM, Lambda

 ## Course Overview
 A 4-day practical AWS course covering 4 core services with theory, labs.
 With you will have most basic handson which is a must while entering into the world of NetDevOps.